Persource2007/FES/ROLE_BASED_ACCESS_CONTROL.md

 - ✅ Can write stories for **any organization** in **any category**
 - ✅ Can publish and review stories from **all organizations**
 - ❌ Cannot delete stories
-- ❌ No access to activity logs
+- ✅ Can view activity logs

 **Use Case:** FES content editors who review and publish stories across all organizations but don't need administrative privileges.